SeanKilleen/BeABetterMan.online/behaviors/women-arent-prevented-from-tech.md

 * being passed over for promotions
 * having expertise continually devalued

 If that happened to many people, they'd leave.
-So it's no surprise that women often look for careers elsehwere.
+So it's no surprise that women often look for careers elsewhere.

 ## Further Reading